56kcloud/Training/Docker/kickstart/chapters/devops.md

 ## <a name="Task_3"></a>Task 3: Unit Test our Automated Builds

-Now, we have an automated Build pipeline in place that is automatically being built everytime a new commit is made to GitHub.
-The next logical step is to add some testing to our project to ensure what we are commiting is doing what it is suppose to do.
-In this section we will setup a `Travis Continous Integration`testing to check out container.
+Now, we have an automated Build pipeline in place that is automatically being built every time a new commit is made to GitHub.
+The next logical step is to add some testing to our project to ensure what we are committing is doing what it is suppose to do.
+In this section we will setup a `Travis Continuous Integration`testing to check out container.

 This section we will enable `Travis CI`, create a test script, and enable testing on our Repo.
 Sounds great, let's get started.